Almond Valley exists

 In 1990 the Almond Valley Heritage Trust was created to take forward these diverse interests.
 Ever since, we've continually extended the attractions and facilities of the site, explored new activities, and developed new services.
 As a social enterprise, we've built a sustainable business that involves and serves both our visitors and the wider community.
 We've ambitious plans for continued progress.

-As an accredited museum, Almond Valley works with West Lothian Council to provide a museum service for the people of West Lothian.
+As an accredited museum, Almond Valley works to provide a museum service for the people of West Lothian in all areas influenced by the shale oil industry.
 Our shale oil industry collection is recognised as being of National Significance, and a vigorous programme of research and digitisation enables knowledge of Scotland's shale oil industry to be shared internationally.

 Almond Valley holds particular appeal to families with young children, who have an immediate affinity with the farm animals and run wild in the green spaces and play facilities.
 We aim to be a happy carefree place that can be enjoyed by all of the family, and hope that the experiences shared will inform, inspire and be reflected upon.
 This gentle process, which we call “invisible learning”, links and underlies everything that we do.